-The young Schopenhauer loathed the idea of a career in business and longed for a career in literature.
-With the inheritance he received he was able to devote himself entirely to intellectual pursuits.
+Schopenhauer loathed the idea of a career in business and longed for a career in literature.
+With his inheritance he was able to devote himself entirely to intellectual pursuits.
 In 1809 he entered the University of Göttingen as a student in medicine.
 In 1813, at 25, he graduated as a doctor of philosophy from the University of Jena.
 In 1814, following a quarrel with his mother, he never saw her again.

 In 1818 he finished his book, The World as Will and Idea.
-It was the same year that a Heidelberg University lecturer, GWH Hegel, acquired a position at the prestigious University of Berlin.
-Hegel was eighteen years older than Schopenhauer and had been struggling as a lecturer for years.
+That was the year that a Heidelberg University lecturer, GWH Hegel, acquired a position at the prestigious University of Berlin.
+Hegel, eighteen years older than Schopenhauer, had been struggling as a lecturer for years.
 Schopenhauer won a position at the University of Berlin in 1820, and he scheduled his class to coincide with Hegel's.
-Hegel was popular.
-Only five students showed up for Schopenhauer's class, and rather than stay and fight for his point of view he left the university.
+Hegel class was popular, but only five students showed up for Schopenhauer's class.
+Rather than stay and fight for his point of view he left the university.
 He would fight for his point of view outside of academia.
-He would express resentment toward university philosophy and toward Hegel.
+He expressed resentment toward university philosophy and toward Hegel.
 Late in life (after 1837) he was to describe Hegel as "‘that clumsy and nauseating charlatan, that pernicious person, who completely disorganized and ruined the minds of a whole generation," and he wrote of Hegel's "maddening webs of words, such as had previously been heard only in madhouses."

-Hegel had created a world view that put human endeavor and ideas into historical development that he thought was rational and progressive.
+Hegel's world view put human endeavor and ideas into a context of historical development that he thought was rational and progressive.
 Schopenhauer, on the other hand, saw humanity as guided by something other than reason.
-He recognized that people were driven by biological urges, including sexual urges, and that humanity was driven by a capacity for rationalization – excuses rather than pure or detached logic applied to some kind of absolute.
+He recognized that people were driven by biological urges, including sexual urges and that humanity was driven by a capacity for rationalization – excuses rather than pure or detached logic applied to some kind of absolute.
 To described humanity's strivings outside of some kind of pure reason, Schopenhauer used the word "will."
 This was the "will" in the aforementioned title of his book published back in 1818, to be his best-known work: The World as Will and Idea.
 "A man can do what he wants," wrote Schopenhauer, "but not want what he wants."

 ...if you want Utopian plans, I would say: the only solution to the problem is the despotism of the wise and noble members of a genuine aristocracy, a genuine nobility, achieved by mating the most magnanimous men with the cleverest and most gifted women.
 This proposal constitutes my Utopia and my Platonic Republic.

-He put into a philosophical rationalization his belief in pursuing literary accomplishment.
-Although he believed that striving led only to frustration, he advocated striving for tranquility through asceticism.
-He advocated artistic awareness including the pleasures of music as a remedy for meaninglessness – despite it being contrary to his soap bubble view of life.
-It was grist for alienated young people from bourgeois or elite families who enjoyed talking philosophy, art and the meaninglessness of life in coffee houses – while others were working themselves to exhaustion trying to help their families survive.
+Schopenhauer, some believed, had an irritation disorder that prevented him from enjoying life.
+But while believing that striving led only to frustration he made an exception regarding striving for tranquility through asceticism.
+He advocated artistic awareness including the pleasures of music as a remedy for meaninglessness.
+It became grist for alienated young people from bourgeois or elite families who enjoyed talking philosophy, art and the meaninglessness of life in coffee houses (while others were working trying to help their families survive).